wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Deployment/Backups.md

+#### HOW TO GENERATE BESPOKE BACKUPS OF YOUR WEBROOT AND DATABASE

 **NOTE:**

 You can also use your cloudhost's backup service to make backups of your machines if you want super safe backups above and beyond what is provided here.
 Using your provider's backup service will usually incur extra costs but it should give you the ability to recover in the case of an absolute disaster.

 **NOTE1:**

-You can make multi-region backups simply by configuring the value for S3_HOST_BASE to be multi-region resilient by providing multi-region values for it in your template.
-For example if you set:
+You can make multi-region backups simply by configuring the value for S3_HOST_BASE to be multi-region resilient (please see Datastore Operational Protocols to see how to make your backups mutli-region).
+For example you would have to set **S3_HOST_BASE** as well as the S3 related settings to multi-region which will look something like this:

 **S3_HOST_BASE="nl-ams-1.linodeobjects.com:us-southeast-1.linodeobjects.com:in-maa-1.linodeobjects.com"**